 Castle Neuschwanstein – The Real Magic

-The Augustiner Brewery & Beer Hall – Offers Temporary Euphoria & Abysmal Dysphoria
+The Augustiner Brewery & Beer Hall – Offers Temporary Euphoria Followed By Abysmal Dysphoria

-My little foray into the authentic beer garden experience was enjoyable, but I felt like death for two days afterward.
+My little foray into the authentic beer garden experience was enjoyable, but I lost the will to live for two days afterward.
 Definitely not something I am likely to repeat.
 I’m glad I had the experience, but I’m also glad to be made aware that as I travel the world drinking costs two full days of travel.
 I’ll opt for dry pub crawls with hostel mates, and let them have the hangovers.